Mystro256/wiisxr/README.md

 Some Goals in mind:

-- Fix build warnings and errors (see Gamecube/build.log for details, seems like it can be optimized better too)
+- Fix build warnings and errors (see Gamecube/build.log for details, seems like it could be optimized better too)
+- Remove Gamecube specific code and remake gui with libwiigui (easier to change, update and fix.
+Plus it's all draw with gx.
+Also this needs to be rebranded, as the wiisx logo and name does not belong to me)
 - Update with code from pcsxr (Take as much as possible from pcsxr development... unfortunately the wii is limited and some fixes cannot be ported: http://pcsxr.codeplex.com)
 - Improve plugins (perhaps replace them?)... e.g. cdrmooby28 has some optimization and possible heap issues.
+As well, maybe an opengl plugin can be ported to gx (with the help of something like gl2gx).

 Don't forget to fork me if you want to contribute! :)
 I'm open to collaborators!